-It is relatively easy to find a free Will template on the internet and fairly cheap to buy a Will “kit” from a newsagent or online.
-There are also websites that have “data collectors” that take your information and create a Will for you seemingly without any legal expertise required.
+Empower yourself by knowing that it’s relatively easy to find a free Will template on the internet.
+You can also find a Will “kit” from a newsagent or online at a reasonably cheap price.
+Some websites even have “data collectors” that take your information and create a Will for you, seemingly without any legal expertise required.
+However, it’s important to note that these ‘data collectors’ may not have the legal knowledge to ensure your Will is valid and comprehensive.

-The sole purpose of writing a Will is that you can direct where your assets go when you pass away.
+The sole purpose of writing a Will is to direct where your assets go when you pass away.

-When a lawyer prepares a Will for you they usually hold the Will after signing in their safe custody and provide you with copies.
+When a lawyer prepares a Will for you, they usually keep the Will after you sign it in safe custody and provide you with copies.

-Even if you take the original Will the lawyer will keep properly certified copies of the original Will.
-If you subsequently lose the original Will your family can ask the court to look at the copy of the Will and allow the wishes in that Will to stand.
+Even if you take the original Will, the lawyer will keep appropriately certified copies.
+If you subsequently lose the original Will, your family can ask the court to look at the copy and allow the wishes in that Will to stand.

-There are very strict requirements for the signing and witnessing of Wills, if your Will is not signed correctly or is not witnessed properly it may be invalid.
+There are rigorous requirements for the signing and witnessing of Wills.
+If your Will is not signed correctly or appropriately witnessed, it may be invalid.

-If your Will does not deal with all of the assets and liabilities that you leave when you die your Will may be ineffective in dealing with those assets.
+If your Will does not address all of the assets and liabilities that you leave when you die, it may be ineffective.

-Once your Will is made even writing on it later or making any changes will invalidate that Will and may render it ineffective, either partly or fully, in dealing with your assets.
+Once your Will is made, even writing on it later or making any changes will invalidate it and may render it ineffective, either partly or wholly, in dealing with your assets.

 You own a business

-It is likely that the business will continue to run after you die.
-You will need a validly appointed executor to run the business until it is either sold or dissolved.
+The business will likely continue to run after you die.
+You will need a validly appointed executor to run the company until it is either sold or dissolved.
 You can achieve this in a valid Will.

-Consider that the business may have ongoing expenses such as rent and staff costs that still have to be paid and may cause the family hardship until the business can be liquidated if there is no one validly appointed to run the business.
+Consider that the business may have ongoing expenses such as rent and staff costs that still have to be paid.
+If no one is validly appointed to run the business, this may cause the family hardship until the business can be liquidated.

-Again the property may not get transferred to either your de facto partner or your children as a matter of course.
-If you do not have a valid Will your property cannot be dealt with in a simple and cost-effective way.
+Again, the property may not be transferred to your de facto partner or your children as a matter of course.
+If you do not have a valid Will, your property cannot be dealt with cost-effectively and straightforwardly.

-If you have a Will that you made when you were younger, perhaps leaving all of your estate to your parents, and then move residence and commence a relationship and have children.
+If you have a Will that you made when you were younger, perhaps you will leave all of your estate to your parents, then move residence, commence a relationship, and have children.

-If your new Will is invalid your estate may go to your parents not to your new family as you intended and if it does it will be a costly and longer process.
+If your new Will is invalid, your estate may go to your parents instead of to your new family as you intended, and if it does, it will be a costly and longer process.

 You are married but hold property solely in your name